 - Wii U

-- Other consoles using a HDMI adapter
+- Other systems using HDMI output

 To improve deinterlacing for 480i content (eg. PS2) you might consider using a scaler that has motion adaptive deinterlacing and good 480p output, such as GBS-Control.